wp-plugins/cd-bp-avatar-bubble/readme.txt

 = 1.1.1 =
 * Added some reset styles for bubble selectors
 * Fixed rights problem in displaying bubble
+* Fixed problems with mention and PM links

 = 1.1 =
 * Ajax refactoring - now fully supports subdirectory and subdomain WP installations